 Constitutional semantics followed.
 For example, "defense of Japan" was strictly limited to Japanese territory and territorial waters.
 No SDF units could go abroad.
 Cooperation with the United States did not extend to resupplying U.S. military units or naval vessels.
 SDF weapons had to be "defensive" in nature.
 The Defense Agency was not made a full-fledged ministry but a special agency of the prime minister's office.
 The position of director general of the Defense Agency was not a cabinet post, but every director general was concurrently named a "minister of state" and thereby was a member of the cabinet, and commonly referred to as boei daijiin- defense minister.
-Officially, members of the SDF were considered civilians, but they were special-category civilians like Diet members, policemen, and judges.32 Each of these explicit understandings aimed to maintain the legitimacy of the SDF and mute disputes over defense policy.
-Each was altered, 33
+Officially, members of the SDF were considered civilians, but they were special-category civilians like Diet members, policemen, and judges.
+Each of these explicit understandings aimed to maintain the legitimacy of the SDF and mute disputes over defense policy.
+Each was altered,

-Jet airplanes in the 1950s were considered "offensive" platforms; prop engines, defensive.34 Later, jets would not be considered as having "war potential" while other weapons did.
-In the late 1950s, guided missiles were "offensive" but by the 1980s guided missile systems were on most SDF ships.35 Ballistic missiles were definitely ruled out even though Japan was under the deterrent umbrella of American ICBMs.
+Jet airplanes in the 1950s were considered "offensive" platforms; prop engines, defensive.
+Later, jets would not be considered as having "war potential" while other weapons did.
+In the late 1950s, guided missiles were "offensive" but by the 1980s guided missile systems were on most SDF ships.
+Ballistic missiles were definitely ruled out even though Japan was under the deterrent umbrella of American ICBMs.
 Likewise, nuclear weapons were ruled out, even though the United States guaranteed the defense of Japan by including it in the nuclear umbrella.
-Aircraft carriers were "offensive" although the United States kept a carrier in Yokosuka.36 But later, only "offensive aircraft carriers" were considered unacceptable; a platform for helicopters was allowed.37
+Aircraft carriers were "offensive" although the United States kept a carrier in Yokosuka.
+But later, only "offensive aircraft carriers" were considered unacceptable; a platform for helicopters was allowed.

 Another important policy was proffered in 1967, not by the cabinet, but by the Ministry of International Trade and Industry (MITI), when it declared the "Three Principles of Arms Exports."
-According to MITI's administrative guidance, arms could not be sold to communist governments, nor to countries under UN embargoes, nor to nations "involved in or likely to become involved in international conflict."38 Ten years later, the government of Prime Minister Miki decided to ban arms exports altogether but found the policy difficult to enforce in a free-trading international order.39 constitutional benchmark.
+According to MITI's administrative guidance, arms could not be sold to communist governments, nor to countries under UN embargoes, nor to nations "involved in or likely to become involved in international conflict."
+Ten years later, the government of Prime Minister Miki decided to ban arms exports altogether but found the policy difficult to enforce in a free-trading international order.

+Miki was also the one who suggested in 1976 that defense spending should be limited to just 1 percent of the gross national product (GNP) as a constitutional benchmark.
 At a time of rising spending and pressure from the United States to spend still more, this new interpretation calmed the opposition and satisfied the public, appearing to limit defense spending definitely.
 But the 1 percent rule actually allowed defense spending to rise since the GNP increased every year.
 Moreover, a later prime minister, Nakasone, claimed it was never a "rule," merely a benchmark and publicly vowed to exceed the mark.
 This he did in 1987 by spending 1.004 percent of GNP, spending 1.013 percent the following year, and 1.006 percent of GNP the next.
 Thereafter, spending retreated.
 Nakasone had made his point.